 - If the sharp object moves to the peritoneal cavity, it will cause severe inflammation.
 This is easily diagnosed by a simple radiography or ultrasonography.

 You can watch this video.
-It illustrates the symptoms of hardware disease quite well.
+It illustrates how to insert the rumen magnet.

 Treating Hardware Disease in Cattle